Michad/tilegroxy/README.md

 * Providers that composite/modify vector layers formats such as [MVT](https://github.com/mapbox/vector-tile-spec) or tiled GeoJSON
 * OpenTelemetry support
 * Support for external secret stores such as AWS Secrets Manager to avoid secrets in the configuration
-* Support for HTTPS server w/ Let's Encrypt or static certs